 Marriage Equality: The Pros and Cons

-Marriage equality is highly-debated issue that has polarised the western world.
-For those of you who’ve been living under a rock (or perhaps a BBQ sauce bottle), I’m talking about the debate surrounding the legalisation of same-sex-marriage, a union which, under current Australian law, is prohibited.
-Since the failure of the Liberal party’s contentious plebiscite, Australians have been left wondering, What next?
+Marriage equality is a highly-debated issue that has polarised the western world.
+For those of you who’ve been living under a rock, I’m talking about the debate surrounding the legalisation of same-sex-marriage, a union which, under current Australian law, is prohibited.
+With a voluntary postal survey on the cards for a few weeks’ time, Australians have been left wondering, What next?

 So to assist with weighing up the options, I have constructed an exclusive list of the pros and cons associated with allowing same-sex couples to tie the knot.